-A nuclear reactor is a facility capable of converting nuclear energy into thermal energy.
-The reactors can initiate, control, and maintain the nuclear chain reactions in this facility's core.
+A nuclear reactor (or atomic reactor) is a facility capable of converting nuclear energy into thermal energy.
+The reactors have the ability to start, control and maintain the nuclear chain reactions that occur in the core of this facility.

 What Are the Parts of a Nuclear Reactor?